elementary/builds/README.md

 ---

-This repository contains the website code for our daily builds.
+This repository contains the website code for our Early Access builds.
 This **DOES NOT** build elementary OS or have any operating system related code.

 ---